botlabs-gg/yagpdb-docs-v2/content/docs/welcome/introduction.md

 This is the documentation for [YAGPDB](https://yagpdb.xyz); this document in its current form is a work in progress, as it is an attempt to move away from the current documentation hosted via GitBook.

-This page is built with [Hugo](https://gohugo.io/) in conjunction with the [Relearn theme](https://github.com/McShelby/hugo-theme-relearn/) as an experiment to see if it is a viable alternative.
+This page is built with [Hugo](https://gohugo.io/) in conjunction with the [Doks theme](https://getdoks.org) as an experiment to see if it is a viable alternative.

 ## Other Resources